pallupz/covid-vaccine-booking/README.md

 # COVID-19 Vaccination Slot Booking Script
 ## Update:
-### **We are getting all kinds of attention now - which I don't want to handle.
+### **We are getting all kinds of attention now - which I do not want to handle.
 So there won't be any additional commits to this project.
 It has been put on indefinite hold.**